Where to Find GIS Jobs in 2026: Every Job Board and Hiring Channel, Compared

 Geospatial Jobs Newsletter (Substack)

-Published approximately weekly by Ali Ahmadalipour, a Research Scientist at Google[X], this Substack newsletter curates 45–80+ geospatial positions per issue across data science/engineering (~40 per issue), postdoc/research positions (~19), PhD programs (~10+), and internships.
-The newsletter has 9,000+ subscribers and has published 100+ issues.
+Published approximately weekly by Ali Ahmadalipour, a Research Scientist at Google[X], this Substack newsletter curates 45–80+ geospatial positions per issue across data science/engineering (~40 per issue), postdoc/research positions (~19), PhD programs (~10+), and internships (see our GIS internships guide for more on that pipeline).
+The newsletter has 9,700+ subscribers and has published 128+ weekly issues as of early 2026.
 Companies frequently featured include AWS, Uber, NASA, NOAA, Esri, and BlackSky.
 It skews toward technical and research-oriented roles, with strong coverage of climate-tech, agricultural technology, and risk modeling.
 The paid tier ($7/month) provides full archive access and early job access.

 Weaknesses: Not searchable (email format), paid tier for full access, skews technical/research.